A combinatorial approach to small ball inequalities for sums and differences: Small ball inequalities in abelian groups

-If $N(F, K)=\infty$, the above statement is obviously true.
-So, we will assume that $N(F, K)$ is finite and prove the lemma by induction on the cardinality of $T$.
-When counting the cardinality of a multiset, every element counts even for two elements with the same value.
+\begin{proof} If $N(F, K)=\infty$, the above statement is obviously true.
+So we will assume that $N(F, K)$ is finite and prove the lemma by induction on the cardinality of $T$.
+When counting the cardinality of a multiset, every element counts even if two elements have the same value.
 For the base case $|T|=1$, we have $T_+(F, s)=s$ and $T_-(K, 2s)=2s$.
 Since $N(F, K)\geq1$, it is clear that the lemma has to be true.
-We assume that the lemma holds for any multi-set $T$ with cardinality $|T|\leq m-1$.
+We assume that the lemma holds for any multiset $T$ with cardinality $|T|\leq m-1$.
 Let $t$ be some non-negative integer such that

-Here we use $(x+K)\cap T$ to denote the multi-set consisting of elements of $T$ which lie in $x+K$.
+Here we denote by $(x+K)\cap T$ the multiset consisting of elements of $T$ which lie in $x+K$.
 We will use similar notations without further clarification.
-Let $x^*\in T$ be an element that can achieve the above maximum and we set $T^*=T\backslash\{x^*\}$, where `$\setminus$' is the standard set subtraction notation.
+Let $x^*\in T$ be an element that achieves the above maximum, and set $T^*=T\backslash\{x^*\}$, where ``$\setminus$" is the standard set subtraction notation.
 (We only throw $x^*$ away, not other elements with the same value).
 Since $K$ is a symmetric set containing $0$, we have

 We also have

 The definition in \eqref{eq:def-nfk} implies that we can select at most $N(F, K)$ elements from $(-x^*+F)\cap T$, say $\{y_1, y_2,\cdots, y_k\}$ with $k\leq N(F, K)$, such that their mutual differences are not in $K$.
 Therefore we have